Mercer County Park

-The Richard J. Coffee Mercer County Park is a recreational park located in Mercer County, New Jersey – mostly within West Windsor Township, but also with small western sections extending into Hamilton and Lawrence Townships.
-Originally and still more commonly known as simply Mercer County Park, it was renamed for New Jersey State Senator Richard J. Coffee on October 15, 2009.
+The Richard J. Coffee Mercer County Park is a recreational park located in West Windsor Township and small western sections of Hamilton and Lawrence Townships in Mercer County, New Jersey, United States.
+Originally and still more commonly known as Mercer County Park, the park was renamed in October 2009 in honor of New Jersey State Senator Richard J. Coffee.

 The park encompasses over 2500 acre covering much of southern West Windsor, with portions extending into adjacent Hamilton and Lawrence.
 Mercer Lake, located within the park, is the home for the US Olympic Rowing Team's training center.
 The National Softball Association honored the Mercer County Park Commission with its "Outstanding Parks Award" for the softball fields and facilities in Mercer County Park.
 It has served as the home field for the New Jersey Pride of the Major League Lacrosse for one game in 2004, 2005 and 2006.
 It has also hosted semi-professional Minor League Cricket matches.

 History

 The land was acquired between the late 1960s and the early 1970s.
-It consists of 50-plus pieces of property, which included many farms.
+It consists of over 50 pieces of property, which included many farms.
 Ground was broken for the park in June 1971.
 Because of the construction of Routes I-95 and I-295, the lake basin was excavated and paid for by selling gravel to the highway contractors, which in turn helped excavate the basin now known as Lake Mercer.